 We will also pay to Chardan Capital Markets, LLC, the representative of the underwriters in this offering and an affiliate of one of our co-sponsors, an underwriting discount of \$0.20 per unit purchased by it in this offering.
 We have also engaged Chardan Capital Markets, LLC as an advisor in connection with our business combination, pursuant to the Business Combination Marketing Agreement described under "Underwriting (Conflicts of Interest) - Business Combination Marketing Agreement."
 We will pay Chardan Capital Markets, LLC the marketing fee for such services upon the consummation of our initial business combination in an amount equal to, in the aggregate, 3.5% of the gross proceeds of this offering, including any proceeds from the full or partial exercise of the underwriters' over-allotment option.
-As a result, Chardan Capital Markets, LLC will not be entitled to such fee unless we consummate our initial business combination.
-The marketing fee payable to Chardan Capital Markets, LLC upon consummation of the initial business combination is \$5,250,000 (or \$6,037,500 if the underwriters' over-allotment option is exercised in full).
+As a result, Chardan Capital Markets, LLC will not be entitled to such fee unless we consummate our initial business combination is \$5,250,000 (or \$6,037,500 if the underwriters' over-allotment option is exercised in full).
 Mr. Grossman, who is one of our directors, and Mr. Weil, who has agreed to become our director as of the effective date of the registration statement of which this prospectus is a part, are affiliated with Chardan Capital Markets, LLC.